2025 New Model Recumbent ExerciseBike with Arm Exerciser >>

 Yes, the glute muscles—particularly the gluteus maximus—are significantly engaged during a recumbent bike workout.
 This is especially true when you're pedaling against medium to high resistance.

-Due to the front-positioned pedal design, your legs extend forward rather than downward.
+Due to the recumbent bike form, your legs extend forward rather than downward.
 This forward push, especially when done against resistance, activates the posterior chain—including your glutes.
 As you press through your heels and extend your hips during each pedal stroke, the glutes contract to drive the motion.

 While recumbent bikes are not a substitute for squats or hip thrusts in terms of glute development, they offer a joint-friendly way to build muscular endurance and tone the gluteal region—ideal for beginners, seniors, or anyone recovering from joint injuries.